alcy/perf-cal-2020/pcal20.md

 More details about the data collection procedures can be found in References 1 and 2 below.

-PDQ (Pretty Damn Quick) is software tool, written by the author, comprising a [library of functions](http://www.perfdynamics.com/Tools/PDQman.html) for solving queue-theoretic performance models.
+PDQ (Pretty Damn Quick) is a [software tool](http://www.perfdynamics.com/Tools/PDQcode.html), written in C by the author, that comprises a
+[library of functions](http://www.perfdynamics.com/Tools/PDQman.html)
+for solving queue-theoretic performance models.
-An explicit example will be presented shortly.
+An explicit example of how it is used will be presented shortly.